yugmehta2712/telegram-chatbot/README.md

 # telegram-chatbot
-A simple Telegram chatbot built with Python, integrated with the Groq API (LLaMA 3) for AI-powered responses.
-Features include real-time chat on Telegram, secure API key management using .env, and easy setup with requirements.txt
+A free Telegram chatbot that answers user queries with the latest real-time information using the DuckDuckGo Search API.